When Can I File My Taxes & When Do I Get My Refund?

 The IRS has said that about 90% of refunds are issued within 21 days of when the return was received.

-You can check on the status of your refund on the IRS website’s Where’s My Refund tool or at our Tax Refund Status page.
+You can check on the status of your refund on the IRS website or at our Where’s My Refund page.
 Live updates will appear the same day e-file opens.
 Using this tool, you can easily track the progress of your return as it is processed.

 The IRS typically updates your filing status once every 24 hours.
 It’s important to note that you could be locked out of the system for checking too many times in a 24-hour period.